robertventures/robert-ventures-investordesk/docs/BACKEND-GUIDE.md

 ### Overview

-The platform automatically maintains each investment's transaction ledger based on the current app time.
-Two recurring transaction types are produced:
+The platform maintains each investment's transaction ledger.
+Three transaction types are generated monthly:

-1. **Distribution** (`distribution`) - For monthly payout investments
+**1. For Monthly Payout Investments:**
-   - Interest is calculated and paid out monthly.
+- **Distribution** (`distribution`) - Interest paid out to investor's bank account
-   - ⚠️ **CRITICAL:** Transactions are dated on the **1st of the NEXT month** at 9:00 AM ET after the accrual period ends.
+  - Transactions dated on **1st of NEXT month at 9:00 AM ET** after accrual period
-   - Example: Interest accrued Jan 16-31 → Transaction dated Feb 1 (NOT Jan 31).
+  - Example: Interest accrued Jan 16-31 → Transaction dated Feb 1
-   - First month is prorated based on confirmation date.
-   - Transactions default to `status = pending` with admin-managed settlement fields (`payoutBankId`, `retryCount`, etc.).

-2. **Contribution** (`contribution`) - For compounding investments
-   - Interest is calculated monthly and automatically added to principal.
-   - Transactions are created on the 1st of the following month (9:00 AM ET) and stored with `status = approved`.
-   - Each entry preserves the compounded amount and the principal snapshot used for the next period's calculation.

-2. **Monthly Compounded** (`monthly_compounded`) - For compounding investments
-   - Interest is calculated and added to principal monthly
-   - ⚠️ **CRITICAL:** Events are dated on the **1st of the NEXT month** after accrual period ends
-   - Example: Interest accrued Jan 1-31 → Event dated Feb 1 (NOT Jan 31)
+  - Status: `pending` (requires admin approval before payout)
   - First month is prorated based on confirmation date

-   - Each month compounds on the increased balance
+**2. For Compounding Investments (TWO transactions per month):**
+- **Distribution** (`distribution`) - Interest earned by the investment
+  - Dated on **1st of NEXT month at 9:00 AM ET**
+  - Status: `approved` (automatic for compounding)
+  - First transaction in the sequence

+- **Contribution** (`contribution`) - Distribution amount reinvested into principal
+  - Dated on **1st of NEXT month at 9:00 AM ET** (same time as distribution)
+  - Status: `approved` (automatic)
+  - Links back to distribution via `distributionTxId`
+  - Second transaction in the sequence

+**Why Two Transactions for Compounding?**
+Creates proper audit trail: investment earns distribution → distribution is reinvested as contribution → principal grows.
+Both transactions happen at the same moment but represent distinct events.

 ### ⚠️ CRITICAL EVENT TIMING RULE